-'''

-HIST 5023

-Historical Methods
+HIST 5023 Historical Methods

-POLS 6013

-Qualitative Methods for Fire and Emergency Managers
+POLS 6013 Qualitative Methods

-SCFD 5913

-Introduction to Qualitative Inquiry
+SCFD 5913 Introduction to Qualitative Inquiry

-Qualitative Research I
+SCFD 6123 Qualitative Research I

-SCFD 6123
+SCFD 6163 Ethnography

-SCFD 6190
+SCFD 6173 Visual Methodologies

+SCFD 6183 Narrative Research Methodologies

-Qualitative Research: Selected Methods
+SCFD 6190 Qualitative Research: Selected Methods

-SCFD 6193

-Oualitative Research II
+SCFD 6193 Qualitative Research II

-SOC 5273

-Qualitative Research Methods
+SOC 5273 Qualitative Research Methods

-SOC 5283

-Advanced Qualitative Sociological Research
+SOC 5283 Advanced Qualitative Sociological Research

-'''

 Option #5: The student must demonstrate proficiency in a mixture of skills by successfully completing 12 hours of graduate-level coursework in multi-skills (all grades must be A or B).
+Other graduate courses may be used to satisfy this requirement if first approved by the student's advisor and the department's Graduate Committee.
 A list of courses approved for this option is given below.
 Prerequisites taken for these courses do not count towards the 12 hours.
 Students must take at least one course each from Group A and Group B.